Modern Minimal Perfect Hashing: A Survey: Perfect Hashing through Retrieval

 \myparagraph{Bipartite ShockHash\@.} \emph{Bipartite} ShockHash \cite{lehmann2023bipartite} enhances the ShockHash idea.
 The approach stores two independent hash function seeds, one for each end of the edges.
 During construction, it builds a pool of hash function seeds and tests all combinations of seed pairs.
 By hashing each end of an edge to disjoint output ranges, the hash function pool can be filtered before building the pairs, which enables additional exponential speedups.
-Bipartite ShockHash-RS achieves a space consumption of $1.489$ bits per key while still taking reasonable construction time.
+Bipartite ShockHash-RS achieves a space consumption of $1.489$ bits per key.
 In addition, bipartite ShockHash introduces a variant called ShockHash-Flat.
-The approach uses a $k$-perfect hash function (see \cref{s:recursiveSplitting}) to partition the keys to smaller subsets.
-This leads to higher space consumption but much faster queries.
+The approach uses a $k$-perfect hash function to partition the keys to smaller subsets instead of RecSplit.
+This leads to higher space consumption but much faster queries due to not having to traverse the splitting tree (see \cref{s:recursiveSplitting}).

 \myparagraph{MorphisHash\@.} ShockHash orients pseudoforests, so each component of the graph is a cycle with trees branching from it.
 The cycle can be oriented in two ways, which leads to about 1 bit of redundancy for every component.
 MorphisHash \cite{hermann2025morphishash} constructs a special retrieval data structure that avoids this redundancy.
 The idea is to formulate orienting the graph as a system of linear equations indicating that each node needs an indegree of 1 (mod 2).
 The solution to the equation system is then a retrieval data structure that can return the orientation of each edge.
 By reducing the number of columns of the equation system, MorphisHash gives a trade-off between space consumption and success probability.
 Because it stores many small retrieval data structures next to the hash function seeds, MorphisHash has better cache locality during queries than ShockHash.